fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 8. Where in the design, construction, and use of a ship is software used?

+- Design: A ship or engine is desigined with the help of computer software creating, architectural and engineering drawings, general calculations, visualization of spaces and parts, and simulations of the performance of parts.
+- Construction: A modern shipyard is heavily computerized.
+The assembly of a ship is carefully planned using computers, and the work is guided by computers.
+Welding is done by robots.
+In particular, a modern double-hulled tanker couldn’t be built without little welding robots to do the welding from within the space between the hulls.
+There just isn’t room for a human in there.
+Cutting steel plates for a ship was one of the world’s first CAD/CAM (computer-aided design and computer-aided manufacture) applications.
+- The engine: The engine has electronic fuel injection and is controlled by a few dozen computers.
+For a 100,000-horsepower engine, that’s a nontrivial task.
+For example, the engine management computers continuously adjust fuel mix to minimize the pollution that would result from a badly tuned engine.
+Many of the pumps associated with the engine (and other parts of the ship) are themselves computerized.
+- Management: Ships sail where there is cargo to pick up and to deliver.
+The scheduling of fleets of ships is a continuing process (computerized, of course) so that routings change with the weather, with supply and demand, and with space and loading capacity of harbors.
+There are even websites where you can watch the position of major merchant vessels at any time.
+- Monitoring: An oceangoing ship is largely autonomous; that is, its crew can handle most contingencies likely to arise before the next port.
+However, they are also part of a globe-spanning network.
+The crew has access to reasonably accurate weather information (from and through — comput- erized — satellites).
+They have a GPS (global positioning system) and computer-controlled and computer-enhanced radar.
+If the crew needs a rest, most systems (including the engine, radar, etc.) can be monitored (via satellite) from a shipping-line control room.
+If anything unusual is spotted, or if the connection “back home” is broken, the crew is notified.

 9. What is a server farm?

+A “server farm” is a collection of computers providing web services.
+Every major company runs programs on the web to interact with its users/customers.
+Examples are Amazon (book and other sales), and eBay (online auctions).
+Millions of companies, organizations, and individuals also have a presence on the web, which is hosted in a server farm.
+Google uses its erver farm to provide people with answers to their search queries.
+This kind of computer use is often referred to as information processing.
+It focuses on data — often lots of data.

 10. What kinds of queries do you ask online?
 List some.

 11. What are some uses of software in science?
 List some.

 12. What are some uses of software in medicine?
 List some.

+CAT (computed axial tomography) scanner and operating theater for computer-aided surgery (also called “robot-assisted surgery” or “robotic surgery”).
+The scanners basi- cally are computers; the pulses they send out are controlled by a computer, and the readings of the relevant body part are converted to (three-dimensional) images by quite sophisticated algorithms.
+For computer-aided surgery a wide variety of imaging techniques are used to let the surgeon see the inside of the patient.
+With the aid of a computer a surgeon can use tools that are too fine for a human hand to hold or in a place where a human hand could not reach without unnecessary cutting.
+The computer can also help steady the surgeon’s “hand” to allow for more delicate work than would otherwise be possible.
+Finally, a “robotic” system can be operated remotely, thus making it possible for a doctor to help someone remotely (over the internet).

+Instant access to patient records.
+Knowing the medical history of a patient (earlier illnesses, medicines tried earlier, allergies, hereditary problems, general health, current medication, etc.) simplifies the problem of diagnosis and minimizes the chance of mistakes.